kristomu/reconstruction-of-zzt/readme.md

 Here I'll try to make the Reconstruction compile with Free Pascal in general, and then on Linux in particular.
 As a consequence, I'll likely disable some features, at least to begin with, so that ZZT can work in a terminal.

-In particular, I'm likely going to disable sound because direct PC speaker access is hard, and mouse and joystick support for similar reasons.
+Joystick and mouse control, is not supported; nor is sound.

+The cport branch is focused on making an almost-completely accurate reproduction of the original ZZT in modern C/C++.
+Any intentional differences are mentioned below; beyond these, any difference from DOS constitutes a bug.

 ## Linux status

+### Intentional differences between DOS and Linux C++ ZZT.

+- Padding bytes in .ZZT, .BRD, are set to zero on load, so as not to clutter the data structures too much.
+Under normal conditions, they make no difference as no ZZT object nor OOP command can read them or write to them.
+- Pointers may have a different size than in DOS; however, this is invisible for the same reason.
+No ZZT objects do pointer arithmetic in a way that's visible to the user.

 ### Known missing features